 Because Connecting with History is designed with multi-age teaching in mind, we use the classical levels of education to emphasize the developmental stages of learning.
 This system also helps simplify your life by grouping children of similar ages so that they can work together, share resources and streamline the teaching process.

 The grade levels here are flexible guidelines to help you decide where to place your child.

-Approximately grades K-3: Emphasis on read-alouds, picture books, easy readers and hands-on activities.
+Approximately grades 1-3: Emphasis on read-alouds, picture books, easy readers and hands-on activities.
 High teacher involvement.
 Third graders who are strong independent readers may be placed in the Grammar level.
 If you have children in both Beginner and Grammar levels and want to combine them we generally suggest you place them in the Grammar level.

-Approximately grades 4-6: Chapter books, historical fiction, biographies, simple reference books, some formal literature study (optional), creative writing assignments, book reports, hands-on activities, and participation in family read-loud time.
+Approximately grades 4-6: Chapter books, historical fiction, biographies, simple reference books, some formal literature study (optional), creative writing assignments, book reports, hands-on activities, and participation in family read-aloud time.
 Teacher involvement is active, but most of the student's reading can be done independently.